When the Street Lights Came On

 Why Did Elizabeth Winkler Not Interview Any Baconians?

 by Christina G. Waldman First posted July 5, 2023.
 Revised June 28, 2024.
-Also posted to SirBacon.org.
-Something must be said about Elizabeth Winkler’s new book, Shakespeare Was a Woman and Other Heresies (New York: Simon and Schuster, 2023; paperback, May 2024) in which she purports to accurately and fairly …
+Reposted to SirBacon.org September 1, 2025, https://sirbacon.org/so-desiring-you-to-be-good-to-concealed-poets/.
+Something must be said about Elizabeth Winkler’s new book, Shakespeare Was a Woman and Other Heresies (New York: Simon and Schuster, 2023; paperback, May 2024) in which she purports to …

 Francis Bacon, Building on a Foundation of Truth, and Authorship Studies